MaxIntellisys/MaxIntellisys/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 # I'm Max Sierra!
-A **Full Stack Software Engineer** curious about the Javascript ecosystem and related technologies.
+A **Full Stack Software Engineer** curious about the JavaScript ecosystem and related technologies.
-Taking an approch of _learn by doing_ has help me understand and be able to explain complex computer science concepts in an easy to digest way.
-Hopefuly I can do the same for you.
+Taking an approach of _learn by doing_ has help me understand and be able to explain complex computer science concepts in an easy to digest way.
+Hopefully I can do the same for you.
 Join me in my journey to **play** with technology and let's build the future together 😉.
 <br />